Du-Xinyang/CMML3_ICA1/README.md

 ### PyMol Typical Workflow ###
 Code is deposited in the **PyMol** folder.
 1. Visualize hydrogen bond.
 2. Alignment of MD model and AF3 model.
+AF3 model obtained by inputting sequence of SC-OMTKY3 at AlphaFoldServer website: https://alphafoldserver.com/welcome
 ## Statistical analysis & Visualisation ##
 ### Reproducibility validation ###
 Code is deposited in the **R/Reproducibility Validation** folder.